phutruonnttn/yushan-microservices-analytics-service/README.md

 # Yushan Analytics Service

-> 📊 **Analytics Service for Yushan Webnovel Platform.** - Tracks user behavior, generates insights, and provides real-time analytics for the gamified web novel reading experience.
+> 📊 **Analytics Service for Yushan Platform (Phase 2 - Microservices)** - Tracks user behavior, generates insights, and provides real-time analytics for the gamified web novel reading experience.

-# Yushan Platform - Analytics Service Setup Guide
+## 📋 Overview

+Analytics Service is one of the main microservices of Yushan Platform (Phase 2), responsible for collecting and analyzing data.
+This service manages reading history, rankings, and platform metrics.
+Uses Redis to cache rankings and scheduled jobs to update rankings periodically.

 ## Architecture Overview